-Ernst & Young LLP, One Commerce Square, 2005 Market Street, Suite 700, Philadelphia, Pennsylvania 19103, serves as the Funds' independent registered public accounting firm, and in that capacity audits the Funds' financial statements.
+Ernst & Young LLP, located at One Commerce Square, 2005 Market Street, Suite 700, Philadelphia, Pennsylvania 19103, is the independent registered public accounting firm of the Funds.
+The independent registered public accounting firm is responsible for conducting the annual audit of the Funds' financial statements.
+The selection of the independent registered public accounting firm is approved annually by the Board.